envoidia/website/input/about_me.md

 Tim and Eric's Awesome Show Great Job!, Scott the Woz, Morel Orel, Nathan For You, The Birthday Boys, I Think You Should Leave, and others

-My favorite movies include REDLINE, Tokyo Gore Police, All This and Gargantua-2, Radiant is the Blood of the Baboon Heart, Walk Hard: The Dewey Cox Story, Fear and Loathing in Las Vegas, Tim and Eric's Billion Dollar Movie, Borderline Forever, The Matrix, and others
+My favorite movies include REDLINE, Tokyo Gore Police, Colorful Stage!
+The Movie: A Miku Who Can't Sing, All This and Gargantua-2, and others

 My favorite songs can mostly be found in the following playlists: